- An Employer of Record is a solution that enables companies to hire overseas without having a local registered company entity.

 However, if there is an issue regarding payroll processing, taxation, contracts, or other employment law – the employee would need to take that up with the representative from the Employer of Record.
 Tasks that an Employer of Record will generally take on include:

-An employer of record is responsible for payroll taxes, registering with the local tax authorities, filing all documentation, and ensuring legal compliance.
+An employer of record is responsible for payroll taxes, registering with the local tax authorities, filing all documentation, and ensuring legal local compliance.
 They will also manage the minutiae of a payroll process, collecting forms like W-2 or I-9 forms, taking deductions, sending payslips and tax returns, and any other documentation necessary.

-Onboarding employees through an Employer of Record service should heavily simplify the process of setting up contracts.
+Onboarding employees through an Employer of Record service should heavily simplify the process of setting up employment contracts.
 An EOR will run background checks to look out for any red flags and create employment contracts that are fully compliant with local laws.
 For example, if you want to hire in a certain region, you need to know its regulations for PTO, sick days, and more.

 The same is true for employee benefits, with expectations varying widely from location to location.
 EORs will make relationships with various benefits providers, from pension funds to health insurance providers, and sometimes even training companies, supporting the employees under their responsibility with all their benefits, both mandatory and non-mandatory.